 These are notifications that are geographically significant.
 A classic example is automatically adjusting the language of the push notification based on a customer’s location.
 Other examples include tailored promotional notifications based on the nearest e-commerce store.

-The main challenge for cannabis retailers when it comes to marketing is getting around most platforms’ restrictions in selling and advertising a highly regulated product.
+The main challenge for retailers when it comes to marketing is getting around most platforms’ restrictions in selling and advertising a highly regulated product.

-This is why web browser notifications provide the perfect solution for dispensaries—a way to reach potential customers where they are spending the majority of their time online: on social media, news sites, and blogs.
+This is why web browser notifications provide the perfect solution for businesses—a way to reach potential customers where they are spending the majority of their time online: on social media, news sites, and blogs.

 Some of our top features include: